RikiMachine99/RikiMachine99.github.io/content/university/lectures_notes/rqm.md

 For now I will put the notes divided by week, in the future i will list notes based on arguments.

-## List and argiments of the notes
+## List and arguments of the notes

 1. [Week 1](/RQM_lectures/RQM01.pdf)
 :   Introduction: Schrodinger Equation, Klein-Gordon Equation